 The disc offers many educational resources:

 Educational games, including PA Map, Rocktris, and Ringing Rocks

 PENNSYLVANIA ROCK SAMPLES

-DCNR’s Bureau of Topographic and Geologic Survey sells rock boxes, known as the Pennsylvania Rock Hound Kit, which contains samples of Pennsylvania rocks.
+DCNR’s Bureau of Topographic and Geologic Survey sells a rock box known as the Pennsylvania Rock Hound Kit.
+This useful teaching tool contains samples of Pennsylvania rocks.
 Ordering information can be found under the related link, “Identifying and Collecting.”